-This course enables students to begin to for focus on issues that affect the wider community.
+This course enables students to begin to focus on issues that affect the wider community.
 They consider health decisions, to develop and refine communication techniques and apply analytical skills to scrutinise health messages.
 They have opportunities to develop, enhance and exhibit attitudes and values that promote a healthy lifestyle.
-The range of contexts that include sexuality and respectful relationships, drugs, road safety, mental health and safety are used to achieve these outcomes.
+A range of contexts that include sexuality and respectful relationships, road safety, mental health, health promotion and healthy decision making are used to achieve these outcomes.